tombch/pyqubits/README.md

 ### Create a Bell State
 ```
-Welcome to QCmd, a terminal-based quantum computing simulator.
+Welcome to CmdQuantum, a terminal-based quantum computing simulator.
 To see a list of available commands, enter '-' and then press tab twice.
 Enter 'help' or '-h' for more information regarding commands.
 To quit the program, enter 'quit' or '-q'.